Emillia-rosette/Emillia-rosette/README.md

 ### Hi there 👋,

-- 📚 I'm Emillia-rosette, a PhD candidate in Artificial Intelligence, and I'm especially interested in the intersection of data science and social impact in traffic management and education.
+- 📚 I'm Emillia-rosette and I am currently pursuing a PhD in Artificial Intelligence.
+My primary focus lies at the exciting intersection of data science and its potential to drive positive social impact, particularly in the domains of traffic management and education.

 - 👾 Here on my GitHub profile, I share [my research project](https://www.kingston.ac.uk/research/research-degrees/research-degree-students/profile/emillia-rosette-nlandu-nzinga-415/) on Traffic prediction where I aim to build a predictive data analysis model to support strategic decisions to help companies and transport managers optimise in real-time transport information such scheduling road works, passenger’s time and stops usage in London 📊